Mukinatabitha/sky-connect/README.md

-# FlightLink - Flight Booking Application
+# SkyConnect - Flight Booking Application

 ## Overview
-FlightLink is a flight booking application that allows users to search for flights, book tickets, and manage their bookings seamlessly.
+SkyConnect is a flight booking application that allows users to search for flights, book tickets, and manage their bookings seamlessly.

 ## Features
 - Search for flights based on origin, destination, and date.